 - you must be in physically fit condition and be proficient with the right equipment to travel and spend a full day in the outdoor winter environment.

 Expect to ski/ride very challenging terrain.
 Remember, it can get extremely cold, windy, and snowy in northern New York.
 Proper clothing for the environment and the day’s weather is key to enjoying and getting the most out of your learning experience

 The full “Avalanche Level 1 for Rescuers” course fee (includes Modules 1, 2, and 3):

 - $300.00 National Ski Patrol Members.

-This course requires additional costs for lodging and accommodations if you are coming from a distance.
-Register early, there is a limit of only 12 students.
+This course requires additional costs for lodging and accommodations if you are traveling from a distance.
+Register early; there is a limit of only 12 students.
 A waitlist develops every season.
 Additional information will arrive by email; your slot in the course is only assured after payment is confirmed.

-If you do not need Module 1 because you attended a classroom session in your local Region, please contact the Instructor of Record for additional information or Email the Avalanche Program Supervisor.
+If you do not need Module 1 because you attended a classroom session at your local Region within the last three years, please contact the Instructor of Record for additional information or Email the Avalanche Program Supervisor.
 Accommodations are available.
 However, this course is for rescuers, so you will be expected to attend all three days.
-It will help prepare you for the anticipated difficulties encountered in the field exercises.
-The Eastern Division Avalanche program often schedules one course that teaches Modules 2 & 3.
-Return to the Avalanche page to see the course offerings for the season.
+It will help prepare students for the anticipated difficulties encountered in the field exercises.

 Please use the WAITLIST once the event sells out